-- 200. As outlined above, we received further calls to consider the new local government ward boundaries in the Borough of Lambeth.
+- 586. As outlined above, we received further calls to consider the new local government ward boundaries in the Borough of Lambeth.
 However, we would only consider aligning with new ward boundaries in instances where we propose to split a ward.
-Therefore, we have decided not to modify the proposed constituency boundaries. - 201.
+Therefore, we have decided not to modify the proposed constituency boundaries. - 587.
 Given the opposition to our proposals for the Park Hill & Whitgift ward in the Borough of Croydon, we considered whether any of the counter proposals put forward might resolve these concerns.
-None of them appeared to us to resolve the issue without creating knock on effects, such as the previously opposed separating of the Woodside ward from the Addiscombe area, or pairing Croydon town centre with the more distant Purley through what might be considered a bottleneck.
+None of them appeared to us to resolve the issue without creating knock-on effects, such as the previously opposed separation of the Woodside ward from the Addiscombe area, or the pairing of Croydon town centre with the more distant Purley through what might be considered a bottleneck.
 We found that none of the alternatives were demonstrably more in accordance with the statutory factors than our revised proposals.
 We considered that the evidence to change the configuration of our proposed Streatham and Norbury constituency was not extensive, and no credible alternatives were provided.
-We did however find that some of the suggested names were more representative of their borough identity, and so recommend that Croydon West and South Norwood should be named Croydon West, and Streatham and Norbury should be named Streatham and Croydon North.
+We did, however, find that some of the suggested names were more representative of their borough identity, and so recommend that Croydon West and South Norwood should be named Croydon West, and that Streatham and Norbury should be named Streatham and Croydon North.

-- 202. We found that the five constituency counter proposal for the boroughs of Lambeth and Southwark had some merit, but did result in significant consequential modifications being required.
+- 588. We found that the five-constituency counter proposal for the boroughs of Lambeth and Southwark had some merit, but did result in significant consequential modifications being required.
 Although it appeared that it might unite the Stockwell area, and the Brixton area within separate constituencies, our Lambeth Central proposal was not opposed in these areas.
-Although the counter proposal included most of the East Dulwich area in its Dulwich and West Norwood configuration, it excludes the Borough of Southwark Dulwich Hill ward into which that area extends.
-We also considered that it divided the centre of the Peckham area by including the Borough of Southwark Nunhead & Queen's Road ward and Rye Lane ward in different constituencies.
+Although the counter proposal included most of the East Dulwich area in its Dulwich and West Norwood configuration, it excluded the Borough of Southwark ward of Dulwich Hill, into which that area extends.
+We also considered that it divided the centre of the Peckham area by including the Borough of Southwark wards of Nunhead & Queen's Road, and Rye Lane in different constituencies.
 The Newington ward from the Borough of Southwark would also be an orphan ward in a Vauxhall constituency otherwise made up of Borough of Lambeth wards.
-Whilst this configuration would provide for a constituency including Camberwell, we considered that the counter proposal was likely to break community ties in a number of areas..
+While this configuration would provide for a constituency including Camberwell, we considered that the counter proposal was likely to break community ties in a number of areas.
 However, we do propose to rename the Lambeth Central constituency as Clapham and Brixton Hill, as we consider this constituency better reflects the areas comprising the constituency.
 Similarly, we noted that a number of representations commented on Camberwell no longer being included in a constituency name.
-We considered that as the proposed Vauxhall constituency includes the Camberwell Green area this constituency should be named Vauxhall and Camberwell Green. - 203.
+We considered that, as the proposed Vauxhall constituency includes the Camberwell Green area, this constituency should be named Vauxhall and Camberwell Green. - 589.
 Given the lack of any substantive opposition to our proposals for the rest of the Borough of Lewisham, we recommend no change to the configurations of constituencies here.
-However, we are minded to rename the two constituencies entirely within the borough Lewisham East and Lewisham North.
-We consider these constituency names better reflect the areas comprising the constituencies. - 204.
-Our final recommendations in this sub-region are therefore for constituencies of: Bermondsey and Old Southwark, Clapham and Brixton Hill, Croydon East, Croydon South, Croydon West, Dulwich and West Norwood, Lewisham East, Lewisham North, Lewisham West and East Dulwich, Peckham, Streatham and Croydon North, and Vauxhall and
+However, we are minded to rename the two constituencies entirely within the borough as Lewisham East and Lewisham North.
+We consider these constituency names better reflect the areas comprising the constituencies. - 590.
+Our final recommendations in this sub-region are therefore for constituencies of: Bermondsey and Old Southwark; Clapham and Brixton Hill; Croydon East; Croydon South; Croydon West; Dulwich and West Norwood; Lewisham East; Lewisham North; Lewisham West and East Dulwich; Peckham; Streatham and Croydon North; and Vauxhall and Camberwell Green.

-Camberwell Green.
 These constituencies are composed of the areas listed in Volume two and shown on the maps in Volume three of this report.